 For Norway, the positive sales are actually turning out to be a little bit too positive.
 The government has offered a number of tax cuts and benefits as an incentive, including exemptions from tolls and parking fees in some cases.
 However, the subsidy-driven sales boom has actually created a tax shortfall of 2 billion crowns ($267.79 million), according to Reuters.

-Norway is now reviewing its policy of tax breaks for electric car buyers amid the shortfall in state revenue, though […]
+Norway is now reviewing its policy of tax breaks for electric car buyers amid the shortfall in state revenue, though the […]

 No Comments